 Vegan Spinach Fritters

-This recipe has become a staple in my home even though I’m only writing it now: I’m talking about these tasty spinach fritters that are very light, vegan, and gluten-free.
+This recipe has been a family favorite for a long time even if I only write it now: I’m talking about these tasty spinach fritters that are very light, vegan and gluten-free.

-The preparation is very simple, very similar to chickpea omelet, in fact, I was undecided about the name.
-Calling them chickpea fritters was more appropriate but no one calls them that, plus many readers suggested calling them spinach pancakes when I showed the photo some time ago, which was also a great idea.
-In the end, I decided to call them fritters, as the only thing that matters is how good they are!
+The preparation is very simple, very similar to a chickpea frittata, in fact I hesitated about the name.
+Calling them farifrittelle would have been more appropriate but nobody calls them that; moreover many readers, when I showed the photo some time ago, suggested calling them spinach pancakes, which was also a great idea.
+In the end I decided to call them fritters because the only thing that matters is how good they are!

-Meanwhile, for some other recipes with chickpea flour look here:
+Meanwhile, for other recipes with chickpea flour see here:

 • Difficulty: Very easy